StackExchange/dnscontrol/docs/spf-optimizer.md

   ...
   SPF_BUILDER({
     label: "@",
-    overflow: "_spf%d",  // Delete this line if you don't want continuations.
+    overflow: "_spf%d",  // Delete this line if you don't want big strings split.
     raw: "_rawspf",  // Delete this line if the default is sufficient.
     parts: [
       "v=spf1",